Is 100 Mbps Fast?

 Is 100 Mbps good for gaming?

-Yes, 100 Mbps is a solid speed for online gaming.
+Yes, 100 Mbps is a solid speed for gaming online.
 But you may need faster speeds depending on how often you play and what else you do online between runs on games like Fortnite and Overwatch.

-A lot of online games still work well even when you have relatively slow internet speeds.
+A lot of games you can play online still work well even when you have relatively slow internet speeds.
 But having a plan that’s 100 Mbps or faster leaves enough bandwidth for downloading big video game files, chatting on gamer-friendly apps like Discord, and doing other tasks while you’re playing games.

 Gaming and latency